Sifchain/cryptoeconomics/liquidity-mining-rewards-apr-2020/README.md

 Each time period, each bundle generates shares in the unlocked pool for its owner based on its size and multiplier.

-Whenever a user wants to withdraw their liquidity, they must burn an equivalent amount of tickets from their bundles to cover the withdrawal.
+Whenever a user wants to withdraw their liquidity, they will automatically burn an equivalent amount of tickets from their bundles to cover the withdrawal.
 By default, their tickets will be burned from bundles in order from newest bundles to oldest bundle in order to preserve the bundles with the highest multipliers.

 ### Unlocked Pool Shares
 Users can burn their shares at any time to withdraw a corresponding portion of the unlocked pool.